-My teaching interest include development economics, econometrics, microeconomics, labor, public, and behavioral economics at all levels.
+My teaching interest include economics of poverty, econometrics, microeconomics, urban and regional economics, labor, public, and behavioral economics at all levels.

 At University of California, Davis, I was the instructor of record for Economic Development (ECN/ARE 115A) during the summer of 2018.
 This is an upper level undergraduate class (with 100+ students) that is an introduction to development economics and the economics of poverty in general.
 My syllabus for the class can be found here (syllabus) and student evaluations here (evals).